Appearing On-Camera: What Should You Wear?

 Avoid tiny patterns with a high level of contrast.

-I think this shirt is absolutely adorable with the black and white polka dots.
-But on a technical level for video production it is the WORST!
+I think this dress is absolutely adorable with the black and white polka print.
+But on a technical level for video production, it is the WORST!

 Black and white is, of course, the definition of extreme contrast.
-The dots on the blouse are small.
+The pattern on the dress is small.
 Both factors exacerbate the situation.

-For the exact same reasons as the blouse, black and white hounds tooth jacket is a classic no-no for video.
+For the exact same reasons as the dress, a black and white hounds tooth jacket is a classic no-no for video.
 The picture below is perfect example of the Moire Effect.
-(Unless the resolution on your monitor is thousands time better than mine.)
+(Unless the resolution on your monitor is thousands times better than mine.)
 On my monitor, that picture glares terribly.
+Even if it does not glare, that is really too small of a pattern to look good on camera.

 Which brings me to the subject of online video compression.
 Tiny, high contrast patterns look even worse in highly-compressed video, which is what online video is.
-So by the very nature of the beast, online video does not like too much digital information. i.e. tiny patterns and high contrast.
+So by the very nature of the beast, online video does not like too much digital information, which is essentially how digital video interprets tiny patterns and high contrast.

 This does not mean you can’t wear patterns.
 Some patters do fine.
 Size and contrast are what to look for.